 Restaurants & Resorts

-People from around the world come to visit Death Valley’s Furnace Creek Resort, filling it to capacity year-round.
-This unique resort stands 200 feet below sea level and is also a completely self-sufficient, lush oasis in the middle of the desert.
-Furnace Creek called on us to prepare the design, permitting, and construction drawings for their new 85,000 gallon per day water treatment system using AXMAX.
-They engaged us in this project after we successfully mapped a treatment and disposal system for them.
+People from around the world come to visit Death Valley’s Oasis in the Desert (formerly Furnace Creek Resort), filling it to capacity year-round.
+This unique resort stands 200 feet below sea level and is a completely self-sufficient, lush oasis in the middle of the desert.
+The Oasis in the Desert called on us to prepare the design, permitting, and construction drawings for their new 85,000 gallon per day water treatment system using AXMAX.
+They engaged us in this project after we successfully mapped a treatment and disposal system for them and identified significant electrical concerns.
 The map pointed out areas of malfunction throughout the 150,000 gallon per day extended aeration treatment and disposal field and gave estimated upgrade costs.
-We also implemented a bio-filtration treatment process that reduced both energy cost and operator oversight of the system.
-Finally, shallow subsurface drip dispersal was designed for the golf course driving range to supplement irrigation.
+We selected a bio-filtration treatment process that reduced both energy cost and operator oversight of the system.
+We prepared an extensive set of construction plans and specification.
+We analyzed the disposal system and designed shallow subsurface drip dispersal for the golf course driving range to supplement irrigation.